NTUDDSNLab/cuMBE/README.md

 ## 2. Setup & Experiments

 ### (1) Compile source code
-Run the makefile to compile source code and create necessary directories:
+Run the makefile to compile the source code and create the necessary directories:
 ```
 cd MBE
 make
 ```

 ### (2) Download dataset from [KONECT](http://konect.cc/) into `data/` directory, unzipping it
-Run the makefile to get all datasets used in paper:
+Run the makefile to get all datasets used in the paper:
 ```
 cd data
 make dataset